renesugar/calc-wx/README.md

 # About

-calc-wx is a sample calculation application built using wxWidgets.
+calc-wx is a sample calculator application built using wxWidgets.

 # Build